Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 The main question I have is about the real part of the result of step 3 which is fine for visualizing, but won't work in a transient thermal diffusion solver.
 Should I be calculating the source in terms of the complex field?
 Otherwise I would solve the diffusion equation for a static thermal solver.
 Currently you'd expect a sinusoidal volume, conductivity and pressure change over time.

 ### Step 4: Solve the diffusion equation
-I've created a transient thermal simulation, and tried to import the source derived in Step 3, with the plan of running that in the simulation, but it asks to change the units to [W/m^3].
-I've tried setting the units in the visualization function in haazLib to  unit = '[W/m^3]' but it doesn't seem to register.
-It also looks like this source needs to be aligned with the thermal grid.
-The problem here is I cannot use the sensor extractor to get the grid info as it cannot run the simulation, so not sure how to do the interpolation if I can't get the thermal axis.

-Error : Writing of heat source originating from user source file: C:\Users\jeantoul\Desktop\sim4life_tests\ATI\scripts\E_Source.cache failed with the following message: No user-defined source with units [W/m^3] found in C:\Users\jeantoul\Desktop\sim4life_tests\ATI\scripts\E_Source.cache
-Error : Error during writing of heat sources.
-Warning : Unable to write to solver's input file of 'DiffusionSolver'.
-File simulation data seems to have errors (see other messages).
-To restore the file, reset and create the discretization again.
-Aborting operation.
-Error : Unable to write input file.
-See console output for more information.